Summary of Orbits Explained

 2. The speed of the planet as measured along a line that is perpendicular to the direction towards the Sun.
 This particular aspect of speed is conventionally labeled the tangential velocity.

-In the diagram below it will be shown that for a given time, the triangle of area swept by a planet is determined by its base which is the radius distance to the Sun, and its height which is determined by the tangential velocity of the planet.
+In the diagram below it will be shown that during a given small moment of time, the triangle of area swept by a planet is determined by its base which is the radius distance to the Sun, and its height which is determined by the tangential velocity of the planet.

 The area of a triangle is equal to one half the base times its height.
 From that property it follows that any triangle whose base is caused to vary in inverse proportion to its height will have a constant area.
 Consider what happens to areas swept by the planet during successive equal tiny time intervals.
 During each equal instant of time the distance traveled by the planet in the direction of tangential velocity is directly proportional to the tangential velocity itself since the product of time and velocity is what determines distance.
 This distance traveled during the instant in time determines the height of the triangle of area swept by the planet.
 The other important side of the triangle, its base, represents the distance of the planet to the Sun, as was previously stated.
 Since in Orbits Explained we will be able to show that the triangular area swept by the planet during equal instants of time is constant, we can state that the height of the triangle (proportional to the planet’s tangential velocity) and the base of the triangle (equal to the planet’s distance to the Sun) must be inversely proportional to each other.
 Alas, we have our two inversely related properties, tangential velocity and distance to the Sun, to assign to the hododyne.

 Let’s pause for a moment to note that a subtle and hidden logical choice was made in order to prove that equal areas are swept in equal times.
 We logically chose to use tangential velocity of the planet instead of total velocity of the planet to give us the “height” of the triangle of area swept.
-This is justifiable and logical because the total velocity of the planet can be broken into two components, one radial (along the line to the Sun) and one tangential (perpendicular to the line to the Sun).
+This is justifiable and logical because the total velocity of a planet can be broken into two components, one radial (along the line to the Sun) and one tangential (perpendicular to the line to the Sun).
+This concept is fully diagrammed and explored in Chapter 17 of the book Orbits Explained.
 In an instant of time the planet’s motion due to its radial component of velocity does not sweep any area at all since it is directly along the line connecting the planet to the Sun so it can logically be ignored.
-Radial and tangential velocity are presented formally in Chapter 17 of Orbits Explained.

 First, let’s recall that as the parts of the hododyne spin, the angle between the parts might be less than or greater than 90 degrees and that Point H moves to an extension of line AB when the angle between the spinning segments AC and AB is greater than 90 degrees: